-Staff management
+> Staff management

-- The monthly average total of people registered for at least one day per month to work on site during the past quarter from November 2015 to January 2016 was approx. 13,700 (TEPCO and partner company workers), which exceeded the monthly average number of actual workers (approx. 10,500).
-Accordingly, sufficient people are registered to work on site. - It was confirmed with the prime contractors that the estimated manpower necessary for the work in April 2016 (approx. 6,390 per day: TEPCO and partner company workers) would be secured at present.
+- The monthly average total of people registered for at least one day per month to work on site during the past quarter from January to March 2016 was approx. 13,500 (TEPCO and partner company workers), which exceeded the monthly average number of actual workers (approx. 10,500).
+Accordingly, sufficient people are registered to work on site. - It was confirmed with the prime contractors that the estimated manpower necessary for the work in June 2016 (approx. 6,130 per day: TEPCO and partner company workers)\ would be secured at present.
 The average numbers of workers per day for each month (actual values) were maintained, with approx. 4,500 to 7,500 since FY2014 (see Figure 9).

-Some works for which contractual procedures have yet to be completed were excluded from the estimate for April 2016. - The totals of workers from Fukushima Prefecture and from outside the prefecture have increased.
-The local employment ratio (TEPCO and partner company workers) as of February 2016 remained at around 50%.

-- The monthly average exposure dose of workers remained at approx. 1 mSv/month during FY2013, FY2014 and FY2015.
+Some works for which contractual procedures have yet to be completed were excluded from the estimate for June 2016. - The total number of workers from Fukushima Prefecture has decreased.
+The local employment ratio (TEPCO and partner company workers) as of April 2016 remained at around 50%. - The monthly average exposure dose of workers remained at approx. 1 mSv/month during FY2013, FY2014 and FY2015.
 (Reference: Annual average exposure dose 20 mSv/year ≒ 1.7 mSv/month) - For most workers, the exposure dose was sufficiently within the limit and allowed them to continue engaging in radiation work.